“U-Report” Tool for Youth Engagement Takes Off in Jamaica

 Once registered, U-Reporters are sent polls on a regular basis – on a wide range of issues including crime and violence, health and education.

 The results are collected in real-time.
-Data will be shared with government officials, key decision-makers, civil society organizations and the public in a bid to influence policies, programmes and laws that concern children and youth.
+Data will be shared with government officials, key decision-makers, civil society organisations and the public in a bid to influence policies, programmes and laws that concern children and youth.

 U-Report is youth-led and fosters genuine youth participation.
-It is managed by a National Coordinator who is 25 years old, and steered by a group of young people from an array of youth-focused organizations.
+It is managed by a National Coordinator who is 25 years old, and steered by a group of young people from an array of youth-focused organisations.

 “U-Report gives policy makers unprecedented access to youth views and opinions on pressing matters, and that is revolutionary,” said Camilla Parris-Campbell, a member of the youth steering committee.

 “U-Report promises to take Jamaica in an exciting new direction for youth engagement and participation,” said Mark Connolly, UNICEF Jamaica Representative, speaking at the launch event.